inferno-community/dynamic-example-information/README.md

 5. Add support for control over the number of examples created (do this after it runs as a rake task).

+6. Convert objects back into valid FHIR JSON.
+Fieldset#to_h method currently gets us close.

-6. Add additional methods for picking other simple values based on type (string, integer, uri), or values we want to rely on a special method for instead of Faker.
+7. Add additional methods for picking other simple values based on type (string, integer, uri), or values we want to rely on a special method for instead of Faker.
 Might be a good idea to move these types of methods to their own module or class.

-7. Lockdown the logic around picking a fake value.
+8. Lockdown the logic around picking a fake value.
 This logic is a bit messy right now and it is very important for the team to understand, see Field#set_value.

-8. Support for extensions.
+9. Support for extensions.

-9. Support for related attributes.
+10. Support for related attributes.
 Example: If telecom.system == SMS, then telecom.text should = Faker::Phone.number.
 This would require attributes have awareness of their siblings and their values.

 # Setting up Ruby
 1. (Install Rbenv)[https://github.com/rbenv/rbenv] - This is a common version manager